Cornell University has established the following system of grade point equivalents for academic grades:

 - In awarding a grade of S or U, faculty members will use the following standards: S = grade of C- or better; U = grade of D+ or lower.

-- A grade of "U" is to be considered the equivalent of an "F" in determining a students academic status but will not affect grade point average.
+- A grade of "U" is to be considered the equivalent of a "F" in determining a students academic status but will not affect grade point average.

-- No change of elected grading option may be made after the first seven weeks of University instruction.
+- No change of elected grading option may be made after the 57th calendar day of University instruction.
 There shall be no exceptions and no appeals.